levelfiveteam/railsbank-sdk/README.md

 $person = $railsbank->handle($command);
 ```

 You will not need to validate data using this service.
-Validation happens are the command level, and wil return as a `DomainException`.
+Validation happens at the command level.
+Any validation errors will return as a `DomainException` with a json error message.

-The response will be an immutable object, with the option to see the the full response.
+The valid response will be an immutable object, with the option to see the the full response.

+Important note; we are only supporting GBP.
+Our aim is to release this in v1.2.

 ## Commands and Queries